 Education is an important topic because STEM subjects permeate every part of our lives: from medicines developed to treat life-threatening diseases to innovative approaches to protect the environment.

 An even more important aspect in teaching STEM subjects is to spark students’ imagination and creativity through practical, real-life applications.
 In one of the videos, Kagure explains how oil can be separated from water, thus vividly showing how oil pollution is removed to get clear and clean water.
 This is particularly helpful and worth knowing for schools in Kenya’s rural areas, which otherwise have few opportunities to illustrate the teaching of STEM subjects and to arouse students’ curiosity for STEM subjects.

-What are the challenges in teaching STEAMsubjects in kenia?
+What are some of the challenges teaching STEM subjects in Kenya?

 Kenya, like most African countries, continues to face immense challenges in STEM subjects at all levels of education in terms of student numbers, requirements, and existing gender inequalities.
 This is due to inadequate government funding, high poverty rates within communities, lack of student interest due to poor learning materials and numerous strikes by underpaid teachers, among other factors.
 Kagure Mugo herself successfully completed a degree in a STEM subject in Kenya, but she too faced many challenges, such as frequent teacher strikes and poor laboratory facilities, starting in primary school to her graduation from university.